DankersW/home-automation/roadmap.md

 - Frontend UI landing page with links. :heavy_check_mark:
 - Framework periodically sends out an MQTT message requesting the state of the connected devices.
 State includes uptime, connected, last message, etc.
 - Visualize the device state in a table in the frontend UIs
+- Show the number of connected devices in the UI

 ## Stage 3: Plant health :dart: